uol-jlin/go/embed.md

 print(s)
 ```

-## Embedding one file into a slice of bytes:
+## Embed one file into a slice of bytes:

 ```go
 import _ "embed"